Bruxism: Prevention of dental damage

 Occlusal splints (also termed dental guards) are commonly prescribed, mainly by dentists and dental specialists, as a treatment for bruxism.
-Proponents of their use claim many benefits, however when the evidence is critically examined in systematic reviews of the topic, it is reported that there is insufficient evidence to show that occlusal splints are effective for sleep bruxism as well as bruxism overall.

-Furthermore, occlusal splints are probably ineffective for awake bruxism, since they tend to be worn only during sleep.
+Occlusal splints are probably ineffective for awake bruxism, since they tend to be worn only during sleep.
 However, occlusal splints may be of some benefit in reducing the tooth wear that may accompany bruxism, but by mechanically protecting the teeth rather than reducing the bruxing activity itself.
 In a minority of cases, sleep bruxism may be made worse by an occlusal splint.
 Some patients will periodically return with splints with holes worn through them, either because the bruxism is aggravated, or unaffected by the presence of the splint.
 When tooth-to-tooth contact is possible through the holes in a splint, it is offering no protection against tooth wear and needs to be replaced.

 Occlusal splints are divided into partial or full-coverage splints according to whether they fit over some or all of the teeth.
 They are typically made of plastic (e.g. acrylic) and can be hard or soft.
 A lower appliance can be worn alone, or in combination with an upper appliance.
 Usually lower splints are better tolerated in people with a sensitive gag reflex.
 Another problem with wearing a splint can be stimulation of salivary flow, and for this reason some advise to start wearing the splint about 30 minutes before going to bed so this does not lead to difficulty falling asleep.
 As an added measure for hypersensitive teeth in bruxism, desensitizing toothpastes (e.g. containing strontium chloride) can be applied initially inside the splint so the material is in contact with the teeth all night.
 This can be continued until there is only a normal level of sensitivity from the teeth, although it should be remembered that sensitivity to thermal stimuli is also a symptom of pulpitis, and may indicate the presence of tooth decay rather than merely hypersensitive teeth.